fatih/structs/README.md

 // => true
 h := structure.Has(s, "Enabled")

-// Check if the fields of a struct is initialized or not. if !structure.IsZero(s) {
+// Check if any field of a struct is initialized or not. if structure.HasZero(s) {
-    fmt.Println("s is initialized")
+    fmt.Println("s has a zero value field")
 }

 // Check if it's a struct or a pointer to struct